 - accessories

-These products are manufactured on a much larger scale and are better known to the general population.
-Although the designers lack, so to speak, "luxury", they stand out for their availability and popularity.
+These products are manufactured on a much larger scale and are more widely known by the general population.
+While designers lack, so to speak, "luxury," they stand out for their availability and popularity.

-Dominant fragrances are produced in the largest fragrance factories, ensuring quality control that sometimes does not exist in the niche world.
+Mainstream fragrances are produced in the largest fragrance factories, ensuring quality control that is sometimes absent in the niche world.

-In the world of fragrances, designer perfumes are often called the "gateway drug" that gets you hooked on the hobby.
+In the fragrance world, designer perfumes are often referred to as the "gateway drug" that gets you hooked on this hobby.

 Niche

-Companies that are dedicated exclusively to creating fragrances are niche brands.
-These companies sell their products to a specialized submarket that meets specific needs, often with higher price tags.
+Companies that exclusively dedicate themselves to creating fragrances are niche brands.
+These companies sell their products to a specialized sub-market that caters to specific needs, often with higher price tags.

-Unlike designers, who attract a much larger population, the audience of a niche is smaller and more demanding.
+Unlike designers, who appeal to a much larger population, the niche audience is smaller and more discerning.

 Brands like Amouage and Frederic Malle are great examples of what a niche fragrance company is.
-They are normally not present in common stores, their price is usually higher and they offer exclusivity.
+They are typically not found in common stores, their price is usually higher, and they offer exclusivity.

 Simply put, niche perfumery is an alternative to conventional designer perfumery, just as blues is an alternative to jazz.

-One of the things that is still present in the niche world is artistic expression and creativity.
-Which means that they run the risk of not being accepted by each of their target audience.
+One of the things that remain present in the niche world is artistic expression and creativity.
+This means they run the risk of not being accepted by every single member of their target audience.

-But sometimes, these fragrances change the world of perfumery and are accompanied by a lot of global recognition.
-It has been seen on numerous occasions with fragrances such as Baccarat Rouge 540 by Maison Francis Kurkdjian and the aforementioned Aventus.
+But sometimes, these fragrances change the world of perfumery and come with much global recognition.
+This has been seen on numerous occasions with fragrances like Maison Francis Kurkdjian Baccarat Rouge 540 and the aforementioned Aventus.

 Reasons to choose niche fragrances

-You have been a perfume fan for several years and "boring" or "repeated" designer fragrances no longer work for you.
+You've been a perfume enthusiast for several years and "boring" or "repeated" designer fragrances no longer cut it for you.

-By a slight coincidence, you arrived at the concept of " niche fragrance ".
+By a slight coincidence, you came across the concept of "niche fragrance".
 And suddenly, there's still hope for your collection.

-Now you are interested in knowing more about what they are and if you should invest a good amount of money in these luxury products.
+Now you're interested in learning more about what they are and if you should invest a good amount of money in these luxury products.

-Let's see what the main differences are between designer fragrances and niche ones.
+Let's look at the main differences between designer and niche fragrances.

 The creative side of things

-Lately, there is a certain cult of who has created a specific perfume.
-Just as it happens in other arts, such as cinema.
+Lately, there's been a certain cult around who created a specific perfume.
+Just like in other arts, such as cinema.

-Many fragrance enthusiasts follow the works of Dominique Ropion and Geza Schoen, well-known master perfumers who release one great perfume after another.
+Many fragrance enthusiasts follow the works of Dominique Ropion and Geza Schoen, renowned master perfumers who release one great perfume after another.

 As you can guess, niche brands thrive on this.
-Creative direction and often complete freedom in your personal expression makes it even more important than who the creator of your potential perfume is.
+The creative direction and, often, total freedom in their personal expression make it even more important than who the creator of your potential perfume is.

-Additionally, you shouldn't be surprised to discover that most niche fragrances tend to be less complex in terms of scents than a designer fragrance, which doesn't mean they're cheaper or of inferior quality.
+Furthermore, it shouldn't surprise you to find that most niche fragrances tend to be less complex in terms of scents than a designer fragrance, which doesn't mean they are cheaper or of lower quality.

-What it means is that perfumers tend to focus more on one or a few notes and round them off to perfection.
+What it means is that perfumers tend to focus more on one or a few notes and perfect them.

-Don't want to smell like your better half's ex?
+Don't want to smell like your significant other's ex?
 Invest in a niche perfume.

-Niche brands usually use more natural, higher quality ingredients and have a higher price.
-That, combined, makes them more personal to an audience that has a different taste in fragrances.
+Niche brands often use more natural, higher quality ingredients and come with a higher price tag.
+That, combined, makes them more personal for an audience that has a different taste in fragrances.

-In short, you pay for the artistic creation, the brand name and the ingredients.
-Tastes are different and while some like a good affordable burger, others have no problem going for a Wagyu burger.
+In short, you pay for artistic creation, the brand name, and the ingredients.
+Tastes differ, and while some like an affordable good burger, others have no problem going for a Wagyu burger.

 Therefore, you have to pay more for a milliliter of a niche perfume than for a typical designer.